 This notice describes how medical information about you may be used and disclosed by the Tufts Dental School and how you can get access to this information.
 Please review it carefully.

 When it comes to your health information, you have certain rights.
 This section explains your rights and our responsibilities.

 Get a copy of your medical record:

-- We will provide a copy of your health information usually within 30 days of your request.
-We may charge a reasonable fee.
+- We will provide a copy or summary of your health information usually within 30 days of your request.
+We may charge a reasonable cost-based fee.

-- We may say “no” to your request, but we will tell you why in writing usually within 30 days.
+- In certain limited circumstances, may say “no” to your request, but we will tell you why in writing usually within 30 days.

 - You can ask us to correct the health information we have about you that you think is incorrect or incomplete.
 Ask us how to do this.